0 Helpful / 1 Not

 Another great thing about this course is that it is ALL in the nice, shady woods; that's a BIG and welcome benefit in the summer heat.

 Cons: It has some tee navigation problems for 1st time visitors who don't grab a map/scorecard: it's easy to get mixed up at the bridge that runs between tee 3 and 5. then it's a little walk down the path, over a different bridge and past the pond to 4.
 Hole 5 is right up the hill from 4's basket on the opposite end of the bridge you tee off 3 from and then hole 6 is at the top of the wood and stone staircase just past basket 5.
 Then there's 7... hmm, 7... has anyone seen 7?
 Well, 7 is back north into the park, across the path between the lake and the playground and NOPE, that's 9, keep walking and look to the left.
 Oh, there's 7.
 Then you walk up the stairs and past the flower garden to find... tee 8.
 Now, you can march back down the slope to find tee 9 and throw right back up the hill and you're done.
-Other issues are the worn-down dirt tee's (a couple of temporary tees were built by some Eagle Scouts, but those didn't hold up and will be overhauled soon), some occasional marshiness on the south side of the fairway on 7 and a general lack of maintenance.
+Other issues are the worn-down dirt and terrible gravel tee's built by some Eagle Scouts.
+Some occasional marshiness on the south side of the fairway on 7 and a general lack of maintenance.

 Other Thoughts: When it's been raining in St. Louis (despite what it seems would be the case with a mostly dirt course) Watson Trails dries quick and can generally be played the day after a storm.
 Another unexpected thing on this all-woods course is that it's easy to find your disc (except for really bad throws on 7...) because there isn't much underbrush.